-The activity will provide a convenient and functional civic environment for expanded educational opportunities at the existing high school.
-The proposed design is compatible with the existing character and campus setting of the school.
+The activity will provide a convenient and functional civic environment for expanded educational, artistic, physical, and job training development opportunities at the existing Community Assembly Civic facility.
+The proposed design represents a vast improvement to the existing facility and will add an attractive new character to the location and setting.